thejamesgore/ga-projects/GA-Project-3/README.md

 ![Alt text](https://user-images.githubusercontent.com/83005220/147378251-4d6d1835-4c1e-4931-9450-c031b91d41fb.png 'Figma')

-We then set up a trello Kanban board to enable agile working with a backlog of tasks ranked and assigned to each member of the team, most of which were group tasks to begin with, so we could hone in on the models we would need based on the project requirements, and have a base backend from which we could then work on separately.
+We then set up a Trello Kanban board to enable agile working with a backlog of tasks ranked and assigned to each member of the team, most of which were group tasks to begin with, so we could hone in on the models we would need based on the project requirements, and have a base backend from which we could then work on separately.

 For the sake of simplicity and an expeditious initial coding experience, we group coded using VS Code Live Share and Zoom to create the base backend database using Express and MongoDB.
 We took turns to code different aspects of the same element of our backend before moving on to work individually.
 This ensured a smooth coding experience and also allowed us to allocate days to our timelime for problem solving.